-Issuer DiamondRock Hospitality Company

-Common Stock Offered by Us 15,500,000 shares

-Common Stock to be Outstanding after this Offering 105,647,100 shares(1)(2)
+Issuer Common Stock Offered by Us Common Stock to be Outstanding after this Offering NYSE Symbol DiamondRock Hospitality Company 20,000,000 shares(1) 151,301,886 shares(1)(2) DRH

-NYSE Symbol DRH

-(1) Based on 90,147,100 shares outstanding as of March 31, 2009.
-Excludes 2,325,000 shares issuable upon exercise of the underwriters' overallotment option.
+(1) Excludes 3,000,000 shares issuable upon exercise of the underwriters' overallotment option.

-(2) Excludes 1,978,595 unvested restricted shares of our common stock issued to our executive officers and other employees pursuant to our equity incentive plan, 4,805,849 shares available for future issuance under our equity incentive plan and 466,819 vested deferred common stock units outstanding as of March 31, 2009.
+(2) Includes 131,301,886 shares of common stock outstanding as of May 24, 2010.
+Excludes 1,548,159 unvested restricted shares of our common stock issued to our executive officers and other employees pursuant to our equity incentive plan, 4,666,654 shares available for future issuance under our equity incentive plan and 482,715 vested deferred common stock units outstanding as of May 24, 2010 issued pursuant to our equity incentive plan to our executive officers in connection with our initial public offering.